 Back pain may be the result of a condition known as a herniated disc, where the cushioning tissue inside a disc starts pushing through its tough outer coating.
-Zaid Malik, MD, of Superior Pain Relief in The Woodlands, Texas, is a highly skilled specialist in interventional pain management who provides exceptional treatments for patients who have herniated discs and other causes of back pain.
+Zaid Malik, MD, of Superior Pain Relief, which has locations in Spring, Houston, Baytown, Conroe, and The Woodlands, Texas, is a highly skilled specialist in interventional pain management who provides exceptional treatments for patients who have herniated discs and other causes of back pain.
 To find out more about treatment options for back pain and herniated discs, call Superior Pain Relief today to schedule a consultation, or book an appointment online.

 A herniated disc is a common injury that can affect any part of the spine.
 A herniated disc can cause severe pain and other problems in the arms or legs.